-Like everybody else I have been fascinated with the the Iterated Prisoner's Dilemma (Wikipedia
+Like everybody else I have been fascinated by the Iterated Prisoner's Dilemma (Wikipedia

 ever since I read The Evolution of Cooperation